 Now that you understand the basic method,

-following materials reference the program I wrote in C++
+materials reference the program I wrote in C++ and Blitz

-but the points are equally valid in other languages.
+Basic, but the points are equally valid in other

 1. Other Units (collision

-to look closely at my example code, you will notice that it
+you happen to look closely at my example code, you will notice

-screen.
-The units pass right through each other.
-Depending on
+pass right through each other.
+Depending on the game, this may

-algorithm and have them move around one another, I suggest that
+and have them move around one another, I suggest that you only

 consider units that are either stopped or adjacent to the

-unit at the time the path is calculated, treating their current
+pathfinding unit at the time the path is calculated, treating

-are moving, you can discourage collisions by penalizing nodes
+can discourage collisions by penalizing nodes that lie along

 their respective paths, thereby encouraging the pathfinding unit